-Number of attempts in the clinical exam: four attempts, so that the last attempt does not exceed twice the duration of the training.
-If he does not succeed, he must take the final written exam for only one trial, If he does not pass the final written exam, he is dismissed from the program.
-If he succeeds the final written exam, he is entitled to two opportunities to take the clinical exam.
-If he does not succeed, he is then dismissed from the program.
+E- Number of attempts in the clinical and oral exam: four examination attempts,, so that the last attempt does not exceed twice the duration of the training.
+If he does not succeed, he must take the final written exam for only two trials.
+If he does not pass the final written exam, he is dismissed from the program and removed.
+If he succeeds the final written exam, he is entitled to two opportunities to take the clinical and oral exam.
+If it does not succeed, he is then dismissed from the program and removed.